 For many organisations, their different kinds of business processes are dependent on a variety of internal and external data sources, tools, and plugins.
 This makes reporting and analytics very tricky.
 Off-the-shelf CRM solutions might not be able to make a wide variety of tools and technologies work smoothly with each other.
 As a business owner or manager, you can probably see where I am going with this one.

 Having a software provider build a custom CRM system for your organisation will make things much simpler for you.
 You can discuss with your provider any integrations that they must take into account.
-When they design the new system with these requirements in mind, it will be much easier for you to generate custom reports and conduct advanced analysis.
-You can ask for custom-built dashboards and report-generating tools that can work with multiple data sources and types.
+When they design the new system with these requirements in mind, it will be much easier for you to generate custom reports and conduct advanced analyses.
+You can ask for custom-built CRM dashboards and report-generating tools that can work with multiple data sources and types.

 5. Special Focus on Security

 CRM systems are meant to handle a lot of sensitive data, such as customer interaction and sales information.
 Therefore, a standard off-the-shelf CRM solution comes with in-built security features.
 However, not all systems are equipped to deal with any specific security requirements or set to update their security protocols.

 With custom CRM development, you can ask your software partner to develop a system with your preferred security measures in mind.
 They will focus their attention on areas that you feel are most vulnerable to security threats and risks.
 A professional software partner will also sign a non-disclosure agreement (NDA) for maximum protection of any data you may be required to hand over to them throughout the custom CRM development process.

 How to Build a Custom CRM Solution from Scratch

 The first step to custom CRM software development is identifying your business needs.
 Prepare a list of goals that you are looking to achieve with the new software system and how you will achieve them.

 Depending on what your organisation needs, you can pick from three main types of CRM systems: